muhibbudins/denomon/README.md

 ### License

-This project under MIT License
+This project is under MIT License